ucsb-cs8/w20/_lab/lab04.md

     To do these you will call the helper functions you created earlier.
 Then you will have to use a for loop to go through the characters of your plaintext and for each character you will have to perform the following procedure.
 Pick the next character of the binKey (if the length of the binKey is smaller than the length of the plainText, then you have to cycle back around from the beginning).
 If the character in binKey is ‘1’ then you will have to choose the character from the alphabet that is `key` positions **forward** in the alphabet.
 If the character in binKey is ‘0’ then you will have to choose the character from the alphabet that is `key` positions **backward** in the alphabet.

-    Here is a visualization of the encyption process:
+    Here is a visualization of the encryption process:

     ![cipher visualization](cipher.gif)

+3. `decryptCS8Cipher(plainText, key)`- return cipherText.
+Finally, write a function that will decrypt our CS8 Cipher.
+The process should be straightforward if you completed the previous part of the lab.
+Try to work out the solutions by hand first if stuck.

-3. Decode this message from your instructor using key = `513`, and paste it into your Python interpreter for a fun surprise:
+4. Decode this message from your instructor using key = `513`, and paste it into your Python interpreter for a fun surprise:

     `#vyxACdjwk#pAjErCHdRWdCqrBdlxddnwCdrBdsljCdqnAndCfRvjtndCqnRZryqnACnGkRuxxtduxw-,AdjwmdlxfcnA`